 laced with words I can’t use in an email system.
 Most audiences respond well to humor, and most aren’t thrilled with somber pessimistic tones.
 Find your tribe.

-Don’t expect to recognize your voice when you read something written by someone else.
+Don’t expect to recognize your own voice when you read something written by your copywriter. .
 More than once, a client has asked me to please incorporate a specific paragraph or section, word-for-word.
 Every time I’ve followed instructions, they’ve come back with, “Where did you get that paragraph?
 You’ve got the tone all wrong!
 I’d never say that.”